 Work-Related Injuries: Where employment is a significant contributing factor in causing injury as defined by current workers’ compensation legislation and accepted by WorkCover as a workers’ compensation claim.
 Work-related injuries can happen during work, on a work break, while working away from the worksite, travelling between worksites, or travelling between work and home.

 WorkCover: WorkCover Queensland is a Queensland Government owned statutory authority operating as a commercial enterprise for workers’ compensation insurance.

 Workplace Rehabilitation: The process of restoring an injured worker to their maximal physical, psychological, social, vocational and economic capacity.
 It aims to assist injured workers to return to normal duties as quickly and as safely as possible.

 Rehabilitation and Return to Work Coordinator (RRTWC): Designated University staff responsible for liaising with the injured workers and stakeholders, as well as developing, coordinating and evaluating workplace rehabilitation plans.
-The RRTWC is based in Human Resources.
+The RRTWC is based in People and Culture.

 4. Work-related injuries

 4.1 Staff must report work-related injuries to their supervisor as soon as possible.

 (a) staff must complete an Incident Report form and forward the completed form to their supervisor;